Trans Resources List

 Davis Phoenix Coalition

 The mission of the Davis Phoenix Coalition is to gather and engage the Davis community in ongoing efforts to eliminate intolerance, for the purpose of preventing hate motivated violence and thus cultivating a broader civic culture that embraces and promotes all aspects of the city’s diverse community.
+Davis Phoenix coalition holds community events and activities throughout the year, including Davis Pride.

 Yolo Rainbow Families

 Yolo Rainbow Families is a social and advocacy group for families in Yolo County with LGBTQIA members.
 Their activities include monthly meetings for support and discussion (with childcare!), assisting with community LGBTQIA events, such as Pride, and advocating for LGBTQIA parents and children in the schools, in our community, and nationally.
-Their general Facebook page can be found here but to access their private Facebook page please contact the organization directly.

 Sacramento Trans Resources